 — Ramp For Large Dogs

 The Solvit XL Telescopic Dog Ramp such a sturdy product that will not flex under repetitive use with a heavy dog.
-Extremely well constructed telescoping dog ramp that suffers of the unavoidable consequence of being well built: it gets on the bulky side.
+Extremely well-constructed telescoping dog ramp that suffers from the unavoidable consequence of being well built: it gets on the bulky side.

 The price is extremely justified considering how it holds itself up in the long-run which is confirmed by several feedbacks on Amazon.

 The length is 87″ unpacked and 47″ when stored while this model is 20″ wide which offers added safety and comfort for very large dogs.
 You can get a good angle on the ramp without needing to fully extend it so it’s rather versatile.

 Rails all around the ramp are a nice touch to complement the non-skid surface so your dog keeps a stable grip on the ramp even if it walks up and down fast and agitated.

 Overall, the Solvit XL Telescopic Dog Ramp is clearly the best choice for owners in need of a dog ramp designed for large dogs.